nmeum/archive-logs/README.md

 Iteratively archive newline separated log files.

+## Usage Example

+Consider the file `/var/log/messages` with the following content:

+	Jun  2 10:27:05 somehost syslog.info syslogd exiting
+	Jun  2 10:28:05 somehost syslog.info syslogd started

+Running `archive-logs -k 50 /var/log /mnt/nfs/archive/logs` will
+cause 50% of the data in `/var/log/messages` to be retained and the other 50% to be archived in `/mnt/nfs/archive`.
+The utility will only archive old data.
+As such, a file called `/mnt/nfs/archive/messages` will exist after the invocation with the following content:

+	Jun  2 10:27:05 somehost syslog.info syslogd exiting

+The existing log file `/var/log/messages` will be truncated to only store recent data, i.e. its content will looks as follows:

+	Jun  2 10:27:05 somehost syslog.info syslogd exiting

 ## Installation

 The program makes use of the linux `sendfile(2)` system call, if this